 This lovely Sarah Coventry Modernist Floral Brooch is perfect for a collector or anyone who loves Modernist style and elegance.
-The brooch is a wonderful combination of modern floral interpretation and with or without patina has a warmth of gold plated gorgeousness.
+The brooch is a wonderful combination of modern floral interpretation has a regal warmth of gold plated gorgeousness.

 Peta-Lure from 1962 (model 6911)